GenomicsAotearoa/Nextflow_Workshop/docs/session_1/3_configuration.md

 Notably, while some of these files are already included in the nf-core pipeline repository (e.g., the `nextflow.config` file in the nf-core pipeline repository), some are automatically identified on your local system (e.g., the `nextflow.config` in the launch directory), and others are only included if they are specified using `run` options (e.g., `-params-file`, and `-c`).

-Understanding how and when these files are interpreted by Nextflow is critical for the accurate configuration of a pipelines execution.
+Understanding how and when these files are interpreted by Nextflow is critical for the accurate configuration of a pipeline's execution.

 ### Parameters